 Improvements that pay

 Experts recommend that you stick to improvements likely to increase your home’s resale appeal and value.
 There’s no such thing as a guaranteed return on investment, but some home improvements have a better value track record than others.
-A basement remodel will recoup 70 percent of its cost at resale, according to the 2010-2011 Remodeling Magazine Cost vs. Value Report.
+A basement remodel will recoup 70 percent of its cost at resale.
 Adding a bathroom returns more than 53 percent of your investment, while modernizing a kitchen can bring back 72.8 percent.

 Unlike conventional gravity plumbing, up-flush systems pump waste and water from toilets, showers, sinks, wet bars and washing machines upward.
 Small-diameter piping carries the waste into the sewer or septic tank.
 For more information on this cost-effective plumbing option, visit www.saniflo.com.